patternfly/patternfly-react/packages/react-core/src/next/components/Dropdown/examples/Dropdown.md

 ### With kebab toggle

 To style a dropdown menu's toggle with a kebab icon, pass a "plain" `<MenuToggle>` to the `toggle` property.
-When there isn't enough space for a labeled button, a kebab icon can indicate to users that a dropdown connects to a menu.
+When there isn't enough space for a labeled button, a kebab icon can be used to toggle the dropdown menu open or closed.

 ```ts file="./DropdownWithKebabToggle.tsx"
 ```

 ### With groups of items
 To group sets of related dropdown items together, use a `<DropdownGroup>`.
-When more than one `<DropdownGroup>` is created in a menu, use the `label` and `labelHeadingLevel` properties to assign a name and heading level to each group.
+When more than 1 `<DropdownGroup>` is created in a menu, use the `label` and `labelHeadingLevel` properties to assign a name and heading level to each group.

 ```ts file="./DropdownWithGroups.tsx"
 ```